njmaeff/spacetagram/readme.md

 ### View Your Favorites and Search
 View your saved favorites under the "Liked" menu and use the search to find a saved choice using keywords.
 The search uses [React InstantSearch](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/react/) under the hood with a custom search client to use results saved in memory.

+Spacetagram only renders the first ten saved results to save resources.
+When the user reaches the bottom of the page, the app renders the following ten results.

 ## Extending the App

 Future considerations could be persisting data to a cloud database like firebase and hooking up a Typesense node for React InstanSearch.